786jabar/learning-journal/LAB7_JOURNAL_ANSWERS.md

 ### 4. Did you face any challenges deploying your PWA, and how did you solve them?

 **Challenge 1: HTTPS Requirement**
 - **Problem**: Service workers only work over HTTPS (for security).
-PythonAnywhere and Replit both provide HTTPS, but local development in HTTP would fail.
+Production deployments provide HTTPS, but local development in HTTP would fail.
 - **Solution**: Verified deployment URLs use HTTPS.
 Configured `vite-plugin-pwa` to generate proper service worker.
 Tested PWA features on deployed sites rather than localhost HTTP.

 **Challenge 2: Cache Invalidation**